Calling all those 100% ready to live in Norway and anyone who might be slightly considering moving to Norway: you’ve come to the right place.

 Moving to Norway from…

-Immigration to Norway depends on manifold factors, largely including where you’re coming from.
+Immigration to Norway depends on numerous factors, including where you’re coming from.
 Anyone wishing to move to Norway must meet a set of requirements – it’s not as simple as packing your bags and booking a flight.

 The Norwegian Directorate of Immigration (UDI) is in charge of processing immigration and refugee cases.
-It’s best to check directly with the UDI, government agencies, as well as embassies for detailed information on how to proceed – as it often and usually varies from a case to case basis.
+Therefore, it’s best to check directly with the UDI, government agencies, and embassies for detailed information on how to proceed – as it often and usually varies from a case to case basis.